-In a September 2016 Golfweek Article by Adam Schupak in reference to Arnold Palmer it states "As a measure of his popularity, Palmer, like Elvis Presley before him, was known simply as "The King."
+A September 2016 Golfweek Article by Adam Schupak in reference to Arnold Palmer states "As a measure of his popularity, Palmer, like Elvis Presley before him, was known simply as "The King."
 But in a life bursting from the seams with success, Palmer never lost his common touch.
-He was a man of the people, willing to sign every autograph, shake every hand, and tried to look every person in his gallery in the eye".
+He was a man of the people, willing to sign every autograph, shake every hand, and tried to look every person in his gallery in the eye."

 There are comparisons in their golfing careers as well.
 Fair or not, golfers seem to be measured most by their performances in the major tournaments.
 Arnold won seven major tournaments to Phil’s five.
 Both won three of the four majors and both had their greatest successes at the Masters.
 Palmer won four of his seven majors at the Masters, Phil won three of his five at Augusta.

 Both have had their greatest heartbreaks at the US Open.
 The US Open is the one major that Phil has not won, but he has been close many times, including the 2006 US Open noted above.
-Although Palmer did win one US Open, he had the famous collapse in the 1966 Open at the Olympic Club, giving up a seven shot lead on the back nine to Billy Casper.
-He also lost an 18-hole playoff with a young Jack Nicklaus at the 1962 US Open at Oakmont, which was played in front of a very pro Palmer crowd.
+Although Palmer did win the 1960 US Open at Cherry Hills, he had the famous collapse in the 1966 Open at the Olympic Club, giving up a seven shot lead on the back nine to Billy Casper.
+He also lost an 18-hole playoff with a young Jack Nicklaus at the 1962 US Open at Oakmont, which was played in front of a very pro-Palmer crowd.

-Palmer had 10 second place finishes in the Major Tournaments and Mickelson had 11 second place finishes.
-Palmer had a total of 17 first or second place finishes in the majors and Mickelson had 16.
-Again, it was the US Open where they both had the most second place finishes with Palmer having four and Mickelson famously having six.
+Palmer had 10 second-place finishes in the Major Tournaments and Mickelson had 11 second-place finishes.
+Palmer had a total of 17 first or second-place finishes in the majors and Mickelson had 16.
+Again, it was the US Open where they both had the most second-place finishes with Palmer having four and Mickelson having six.
 In their careers, the tournaments that they didn’t win may have been as memorable as the ones they did win.

 Now if he can just come up with a drink to name himself after.